Confederal Navy¶

 - Power projection through amphibious operations and limited expeditionary capability

-- Anti-shipping warfare as a principal mission against superior aggregate WDP coalition naval strength
+- Anti-shipping warfare as a principal mission against the WDP coalition's aggregate naval superiority

 - Coastal defence as the foundational mission protecting the FEZ port system